SelfCareMap

 🛏️ Float Pod: The Modern, Sleek Alternative

-Key traits of a float pod:
+Key traits of a float pod include:

 Float pods are commonly found in boutique float centers and are often marketed as a more luxurious or innovative take on the therapy.
+They appeal to the user who values a premium, spa like feel and enjoys the sensation of being completely enveloped by the vessel.

-So, What’s the Real Difference?
+So, What Is the Real Difference?

 Feature Float Tank Float Pod

-Shape Rectangular or boxy Egg-shaped or pod-like
+Shape Rectangular or boxy Egg shaped or pod like

 Size Generally larger More compact